Lux History, Family Crest & Coats of Arms

 The surname Lux was first found in the village of Geislingen, where Hans Lux, the first recorded bearer of the name, was living in 1484.
 The name spread throughout Swabia during its earliest years, eventually emerging in other regions of Germany as well.

-Important Dates for the Lux family
+Early History of the Lux family

 This web page shows only a small excerpt of our Lux research.
 Another 109 words (8 lines of text) covering the years 1484, 1555, 1568, 1612, 1642, 1773, and 1793 are included under the topic Early Lux History in all our PDF Extended History products and printed products wherever possible.